l0stplains/Tucil3_13523002_13523085/README.md

 - Kostan Jibril at **Azalea**, for late-night sprints.
 - **Friends & Classmates**, whose spirited “just one more feature” environment kept us motivated.
 - **ThinkFun** and the Rush Hour community, for creating the original puzzle that inspired this solver.
-- And **Michael Fogleman** for the techniques described in his article which are advance the current "state of the art" for solving the game of Rush Hour which heavily inspiried us.
+- And **Michael Fogleman** for the techniques described in his article which are advance the current "state of the art" for solving the game of Rush Hour which heavily inspired us.

 ---